Translation Glossary

 Programmatic access

-wp perflocale glossary export
+wp perflocale glossary-export-csv /tmp/glossary.csv

 ← Back to Docs